Error-331/code_tests/docs/bible/links.md

 Steadfast Faith - August 9 (It may not feel like you're thriving when you are afflicted, but don't give up when life gets hard; Press into fellowship and find encouragement and strength in the support of family and community);

+In Your Midst - August 10 (Zephaniah 3:17 NKJV; Stand under the waterfall of God's mercy and tune your ear to his voice);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;